Badgerati/edison-site/README.md

 * When auto-refreshing, put load bar next to refresh btn
 * Result filter for failures should not display "fixed" ones (they're now "successful")
 * Run tags (like groups, but can be multiple)
+* Ability to update state of a test (from failure to success)
+* Get run filtered by date
+* Dashboard page to show live feed of runs

 Need a mechanism to auto-complete runs that haven't be completed or updated after 1hr.